 Ryanair expects to be dependent on external service contractors for Airbus A320 and Boeing 737 maintenance, particularly for airframe, engine and component maintenance, for the foreseeable future, notwithstanding the capabilities provided by its current maintenance facilities.
 See "Item 3.
-Key Information - Risk Factors - Risks Related to the Company - The Group Is dependent on external service providers".
+Key Information - Risk Factors - Risks Related to the Company - The Group is dependent on external service providers".
+Ryanair utilises MRO's which provide a high standard of maintenance.
+The Group has recently extended its maintenance agreement with the MRO provider Joramco (in Jordan) which will see them undertake 10 lines of heavy maintenance for the Group until 2034.

 Ryanair contracts out engine overhaul service for its Boeing 737-800NG aircraft to CFM under a ten-year agreement to December 2027, with an option for extension.
-This comprehensive maintenance contract provides for the repair and overhaul of the CFM56-7B series engines fitted to Ryanair's Boeing 737-800NG aircraft, the repair of parts, and general technical support for the fleet of engines.
-CFM uses its EASA Part 145-approved repair facilities in Cardiff (Wales), Celma (Brazil), Paris (France), Kuala Lumpur (Malaysia), Queretaro (Mexico) and Safran Aero (Morocco).
-By contracting with experienced EASA Part 145-approved maintenance providers, management believes it is better able to ensure the quality of its engine maintenance.
+This comprehensive maintenance contract provides for the repair and overhaul of the CFM56-7B series engines fitted to Ryanair's Boeing 737-800NG aircraft, the repair of parts and general technical support for the fleet of engines.
+CFM uses its EASA Part-145 approved repair facilities in Cardiff (Wales), Celma (Brazil), Paris (France), Kuala Lumpur (Malaysia), Queretaro (Mexico) and Safran Aero (Morocco).
+By contracting with experienced EASA Part-145 approved maintenance providers, management believes it is better able to ensure the quality of its engine maintenance.
 CFM LEAP-1B Engines installed on the Boeing 737-8200 aircraft are subject to warranty by CFM.
-Any required repairs/overhauls subject to this warranty will be accomplished by CFM at its EASA Part 145-approved repair facilities.
+Any required repairs/overhauls subject to this warranty will be accomplished by CFM at its EASA Part-145 approved repair facilities.
 Engine maintenance providers are also monitored closely by the national authorities under EASA and national regulations.
 Ryanair trained engineering staff with both Boeing and CFM in advance of the introduction of the Boeing 737-8200 aircraft to the Ryanair fleet.